“How long you been trying to do that jazz cello thing?”

 Cellist Erik Friedlander is a prolific solo artist, bandleader and film composer.
 Having been a sought after studio musician

 and improviser in New York’s downtown music scene for years, Friedlander has recently become well known for his work scoring film and television.
-He most recently scored an episode of Matthew Weiner’s (Mad Men) new show The Romanoffs in the fall of 2018....more
+He most recently scored the film "Baby Ruby" by first time director Bess Wohl appearing now at the Toronto Film Festival....more